agnat/ncd/README.md

 auto f = [=](int status) { return status >= minimum; };
 ````

-This instructs the compiler to capture all variables we actually use, which is the default in javascript.
+This instructs the compiler to capture all variables we actually use.
+In javascript that is the default.
 It will capture them *by copy* and not *by reference*.
 With ncd the containing function often returns immediately, destroying all local variables.
-Hence, copying is the right way to go.
+So, copying is the way to go.

 Since this is C++ [the actual details of lambda expressions](http://en.cppreference.com/w/cpp/language/lambda) are quite baroque.
-Please refer to wider web for additional tutorials.
+Please refer to the wider web for additional tutorials.

 ### Queues

 At the core of ncd are two types of code queues.
+The user dispatches code to a queue and the code is executed on the other side of a thread boundary.

+`WorkQueue`s run code on the threadpool.
+Although there currently is only one default work queue, this will become a fully user construtable type.
+Each work queue has a maximum number of threads it will use in parallel.
+A queue with a maximum thread count of one will execute all items sequentially.
+The default queue is very parallel.
+It uses `UV_THREADPOOL_SIZE - 4` threads, with a minimum of one.

-The user dispatches code to a queue and the code is executed on the other side of a thread boundary. `WorkQueue`s run code on the threadpool.
-The executing code in turn has access to an instance of `MainQueue`.
-Code dispatched on this type of queue executes on the main thread and hence can use the javascript engine.
+Code executing on the threadpool has access to an instance of `MainQueue`.
+Code dispatched on this type of queue is executed on the main thread and can use the javascript engine.

-These pairs of queues provide generic, bidirectional inter-thread communication.
+These pairs of queues provide a generic, bidirectional inter-thread facility not unsimilar to apple's grand central dispatch.

 ## Handles and Functions